haagor/fizz_buzz/README.md

 ### Go bench
 `fizz_buzz/src/go$ go test -bench=. -benchtime=60s`
 I wanted to initialize a benchmark with Go.
 So I write another version of fizz_buzz.
-I named it with the keyword "naive" because I thinking it was less optimize. my first benchmark didn't confirm my intuition.
+I named it with the keyword "naive" because I thinking it was less optimize.
 My first benchmark didn't confirm my intuition.
 Indeed I believed reduce the amount of test but with a small `int1`, the naive version will leave the if statements offen at the second.
 My first version, in all case, will execuc all of its if statement.

 The other point could be the string concatenation.
 I tried with `bytes.Buffer` but the difference was not perceptible.
-This is something that I could more investigate in the future.
+This is something that I could more investigate later.

 ```
 fizz_buzz/src/go$ go test -bench=. -benchtime=60s